 One of the most important things to your success as a photographer is your portfolio, and these days our portfolios are almost entirely comprised on our personal websites or venues like Flickr and Instagram.
 If you’re like me and are using WordPress to showcase your portfolio, which theme you choose can make all the difference.

 So with the million and one WordPress themes out there, how is one to decide?
 Here are some key aspects you should keep in mind if you want a great looking webpage.

 - Choose a theme built especially for photographers, photo-bloggers, and portfolio showcasing.
-Themes that’s natively built for showcasing images will have a substantially different design than what standard blogs/sites use.
+Themes that’s natively built for showcasing images will have a substantially different design than what standard blogs/websites use.

 - Unless you’re a programmer or website designer, choose a theme that’s easy to customize.
 The last thing a non-programmer needs is to find out they need to go into the bowels of the code to make important changes.

 - Look for themes that use responsive design.
 Responsive design ensures that your content will show up correctly, no matter what device your viewers are using.
 Without a responsive design, your website may look great on a desktop, but look weirdly compressed or otherwise malformed when seen on a smartphone.